Menu

 • [New] One-third of Canada's 27,000 faith buildings - largely Christian - will likely close permanently in this decade. pniatlantic

-• [New] President Trump has designated Nigeria a Country of Particular Concern and has justified the threat of U.S. intervention based on the Christian genocide narrative that has recently gained traction in conservative circles.
+• President Trump has designated Nigeria a Country of Particular Concern and has justified the threat of U.S. intervention based on the Christian genocide narrative that has recently gained traction in conservative circles.
 Time

-• [New] The establishment of a professional army that both responds to civil control and protects all of the Syrian people, regardless of ethnic, religious, or sectarian background, will be necessary to ensure Syria's long-term stability in the wake of Syria's civil war.
+• The establishment of a professional army that both responds to civil control and protects all of the Syrian people, regardless of ethnic, religious, or sectarian background, will be necessary to ensure Syria's long-term stability in the wake of Syria's civil war.
 American Enterprise Institute - AEI

-• [New] While religious tourism remains at the core of its tourism agenda, developing more diverse and affordable tourism products will be essential for Saudi to achieve its ambitious 150-million-visitor target by 2030.
+• While religious tourism remains at the core of its tourism agenda, developing more diverse and affordable tourism products will be essential for Saudi to achieve its ambitious 150-million-visitor target by 2030.
 Nasser Saidi & Associates

-• [New] The Christian charity the Just Money Movement has criticised the UK government's spending review for its deep cuts to disability benefits and overseas aid, which it says will herald tough times for many of the most vulnerable people in the world.
+• The Christian charity the Just Money Movement has criticised the UK government's spending review for its deep cuts to disability benefits and overseas aid, which it says will herald tough times for many of the most vulnerable people in the world.
 Religion Media Centre

-• [New] Pray for Christian pastors in many other countries around the world such as Iran, Eritrea, Nigeria, Laos and Algeria who face daily discrimination, threats of violence, and arrest.
+• Pray for Christian pastors in many other countries around the world such as Iran, Eritrea, Nigeria, Laos and Algeria who face daily discrimination, threats of violence, and arrest.
 Release International

-• [New] A Romanian man has pleaded guilty to orchestrating a years-long swatting and bomb threat conspiracy that endangered over 75 public officials, journalists, and religious institutions across the U.S., prompting armed law enforcement responses to fabricated emergencies.
+• A Romanian man has pleaded guilty to orchestrating a years-long swatting and bomb threat conspiracy that endangered over 75 public officials, journalists, and religious institutions across the U.S., prompting armed law enforcement responses to fabricated emergencies.
 AMATAS

 • Religious groups call for mutual respect and social cohesion, warning against letting overseas conflicts divide Singapore and threatening the safety of anyone.
 ST